Contact geometric approach to Glauber dynamics near a cusp and its limitation: Mean field Ising model

-Its {\it front}, i.e., the projection to the $(q,z)$-plane is denoted by $\Sigma$, and its {\it Lagrangian projection} to the $(q,p)$-plane is denoted by $L$.
-With this language the spinodal points $C= (q_*,z_*)$ and $C' = (-q_*,z_*)$ correspond to the left and the right cusps of the front, respectively, where $z_* = z(p_*)$.
-Another singularity of the front is its double point $D= (0, z^*)$; it will be ignored in the present paper.
-Write $\Sigma_{reg}= \Sigma \setminus \{C,C', D\}$ for the regular part of $\Sigma$.
-Green, blue, and black regions on $\Sigma_{reg}$ are denoted by $S_\pm$, $M_\pm$ and $U$; they correspond to stable, metastable and unstable equilibria of the Glauber dynamics, respectively (see Figure 2).
-In this paper we focus on $U$ and $M_-$ in a neighborhood of $C$.
+correspond to the left and the right cusps of the front, respectively (see Figure \ref{ising-fig2}).
+Note that $z_* = z(p_*)$.
+Abusing the language, we also call $C$ and $C'$ spinodal points.
+Another singularity of the front is its double point $D= (z^*,0)$; it will be ignored in the present paper.
+Write $\Sigma_{\reg}= \Sigma \setminus \{C,C', D\}$ for the regular part of $\Sigma$.
+Dotted, solid, and dashed lines on $\Sigma_{\reg}$ are denoted by $S_\pm$, $M_\pm$ and $U$; they correspond to stable, metastable and unstable equilibria of Glauber dynamics, respectively.
+In the present paper we focus on a small neighbourhood of the spinodal point $C$, see the shaded region on Figure \ref{ising-fig2}

 Now we are ready to outline the main findings of the present paper.